 Wilderness at it’s best!

-What you always dreamed about Western Canada, it has it all: The majestic mountains, a beautiful lake, a magical forest, an effervescent creek, a breathtaking waterfall, birds and wildlife galore and trails to discover it yourself!
+What you always dreamed about Western Canada, Mulvehill Creek has it has it all and more: The majestic mountains, a beautiful lake, a magical forest, an effervescent creek, a breathtaking waterfall, birds and wildlife galore and adventure trails to discover!

 There are 60 acres of largely untouched wilderness for you to explore on a promontory in the Upper Arrow Lake.
 Comfortably appointed rooms and suites, each with a private bathroom & shower, are ready to accommodate you.